How Full Stack Consulting Best Accelerates Your Digital Transformation

 Other than those two daily team stand-ups, a couple of times a week we have a meeting with the business team to discuss the requirements for future enhancements, just to make sure everyone is on the same page.
 The rest of the time, I am either paired programming or, like Adrian mentioned, writing code by myself, whether it is to the front end or to the back end.

 I graduated from Purdue with a Bachelor of Science in Computer Engineering.
-I've had pretty good exposure to learning coding, not only through my college experience, but also, my work experience.
+I've had pretty good exposure to learning coding, not only through my college experience but also, through my work experience.
 I've always been interested in creating applications.
-Being able to create an application from scratch means you need to know both the front end and back end, which is how I got involved in full stack development.
-And then, through my work experience, whether it's through my current client or with other clients, I've had to do full stack development as well.
+Being able to create an application from scratch means you need to know both the front end and back end, which is how I got involved in full-stack development.
+And then, through my work experience, whether it's through my current client or with other clients, I've had to do full-stack development as well.

 I joined the steel industry.
 I explored a very exciting project over there, which was related to Factory 4.0.
 We were using these big platforms to integrate all systems into different dashboards that we created there.

 This gave me the opportunity to talk to the customer on the front line.
 I had to go through the whole factory and the plant and put on my PPE and talk to all the people that were using those dashboards.
 I listen to their feedback and tried to put that feedback into my dashboards, and add it to the progress that we were creating over there.
 Then I joined LHP.
 Right now, we have a customer who is also one of the big three in Detroit.
 That gives me the experience of working once again in the automotive industry.

 Can you talk to us a little bit about the technologies and platforms that you use day in and day out, in your role?